MT4 Historical Data Import Complete Tutorial|Improve EA Backtesting Accuracy

 In the practice of algorithmic trading, performing backtesting is an indispensable step.

-Among all the elements of backtesting, the quality of historical price records plays a decisive role.
+Among all backtesting elements, the quality of historical price records plays a decisive role.
 This is because any Automated Trading System (EA) or trading strategy’s buy and sell decisions are entirely triggered based on historical price information.

-If inaccurate price data is used during backtesting, regardless of whether the simulation results show profit or loss, the conclusions may lack real reference value, thus rendering the entire backtesting process meaningless.
+If inaccurate price data is used during the backtesting process, regardless of whether the simulation results show profit or loss, the conclusions may lack real reference value, thus rendering the entire backtesting exercise meaningless.

 How to Obtain Built-in Historical Data in the MT4 Platform